sarah-gu/EarthCam-Scraper/README.md

 The file will save the images to a '(city_name)_photos' and '(city_name)_metadata' folder, where each of the files have a unique number identifier and correspond across the photos and metadata folder.
 Metadata includes information about the time and date the image was scraped.

-After scraping the data you will need to run the corrupt
+After scraping the data you will need to run the corrupt_root.py file to get rid of corrupted images.

 # NYC Photos